eth-act/planning/projects.md

 - General document on how the CL is modified to accommodate for proofs
 - Stable consensus-specs version
-- Documents and EIPs on the different design strategies, eg blocks in blobs
+- Documents and EIPs on the different design strategies
+    - Block data availability aka (putting the block in blobs) to guarantee the execution payload is available is an important feature.
+This will require modifications in the EL and the CL.
+Document should outline worse cases and whether the EL block is given priority.
 - Document possible changes to [EIP-7870](https://eips.ethereum.org/EIPS/eip-7870) for attesters and full-nodes

 **Milestones:**